Sources: Charges to be dropped against man accused of Norfolk officer’s murder

 “Tears, oh my God.
 I can’t even explain it,” she said.
 “Tears just started coming out of my eyes.”

-The felons were going to testify against her son including a convicted drug dealer named Lamont Davenport.
+The felons were going to testify against her son including a convicted drug dealer.
 He and others testified that either they saw Perry and another man near where Victor Decker died, or that Perry bragged about the killing.
-NewsChannel 3 has been unable to show you these witnesses, including Davenport, because police have refused to release mug shots, and our cameras were barred from court when they testified at an earlier hearing.
+NewsChannel 3 has been unable to show you these witnesses because police have refused to release mug shots, and our cameras were barred from court when they testified at an earlier hearing.

-Police have also admitted in court they could not confirm some of what Davenport told them.
-And defense lawyers said he has a reason to lie.
-Davenport has admitted he wants to trade his testimony for a break on his federal sentence.
+Police have also admitted in court they could not confirm some of what the drug dealer told them and defense lawyers said he has a reason to lie.
+The man has admitted he wants to trade his testimony for a break on his federal sentence.

 In fact, the only evidence prosecutors have ever disclosed in court came from a series of felons who all said they’re looking for breaks.
 Prosecutors in court have agreed there are no fingerprints, no DNA, and no forensic evidence.
 Police never found the gun.